plfa/plfa.github.io/src/plfa/part1/Connectives.lagda.md

 Given two propositions `A` and `B`, the conjunction `A × B` holds if both `A` holds and `B` holds.
-We formalise this idea by declaring a suitable inductive type:
+We formalise this idea by declaring a suitable record type:
 ```
 data _×_ (A B : Set) : Set where